Author: Trisha Shea R.D.

 - The development or progression of hypertension, diabetes, and renal failure

-The amount of TMAO produced is dependent upon the composition of your gut microbiome.
-For example, only certain species of microbes contain the genes that produce TMA.
+The amount of TMAO produced depends upon your gut microbiome's composition.
+For example, only certain microbes contain the genes that produce TMA.

 Regardless, more research needs to be done before we can determine whether or not a diet high in choline may contribute to disease.